 Williams, Phil and Vivian, Collection, (CA6217)

-Fiddle music collected and recorded by Vivian and Phil Williams of Seattle, Washington, much of which was released on their Voyager Records label.
+Fiddle music collected and recorded by Vivian and Phil Williams of Seattle, Washington, much of which was released on their Voyager Recordings label.
+Also includes publications produced by Voyager Recordings.

 "Women of Old-Time Music," Video Cassette, (CA6004)